A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Introduction

 \section{Introduction}

 Intramolecular proton transfer is a fundamental chemical process that involves coupled electronic and atomic motion.
 Including nuclear quantum effects, such as quantum tunneling, is crucial for an accurate description of proton transfer through a barrier, even at room temperature.
 Direct solution of the Schr\"{o}dinger equation can provide the exact tunneling rate.
 However, its computational cost scales exponentially with the number of degrees of freedom (DOF), which makes this approach impractical for large molecules.
 Advanced wave function based methods, including the Multi-Configuration Time-Dependent Hartree (MCTDH) method \cite{MCTDH1990, MCTDHreview, MLMCTDH} and tensor-train methods \cite{soley2021,lyu2022}, have shown promise as practical alternatives.
-Ring polymer instanton theory \cite{Chapman1975, Miller1975, Coleman1977, Weiss1984, Richardson2009, kastner2014review, Richardson_2018_review} provides an efficient way to study tunneling rates in complex molecular systems with sufficient accuracy.
+Instanton theory \cite{Chapman1975, Miller1975, Coleman1977, Wolynes1981, Weiss1984} provides an efficient way to study tunneling rates in complex molecular systems with sufficient accuracy.
 In Feynman's path integral formulation, the instanton represents the path that gives the dominant contribution to the tunneling rate.
 In instanton theory, the tunneling rate is obtained from a path integral that is approximated by the instanton and the harmonic fluctuations surrounding it.
-This approach achieves computational efficiency by avoiding explicit sampling of the large number of molecular geometries required in wave function based treatments and enables the inclusion of tunneling effects in atomistic simulations where classical transition state theory fails.
+Using the isomorphism between equilibrium quantum statistical mechanics and the classical statistical mechanics of a ring polymer, \cite{IsomorphismQM, IsomorphismQM2} the ring polymer instanton theory is formulated by discretizing the instanton path using a ring polymer.\cite{Richardson2009, kastner2014review, Richardson_2018_review} This approach achieves computational efficiency by avoiding explicit sampling of the large number of molecular geometries required in wave function based treatments and enables the inclusion of tunneling effects in atomistic simulations where classical transition state theory fails.